Lawrence Park Historic District: History

-Residences
+Residences and Artists

 25 Prescott Avenue

 Typical of the early homes built in the Park is the residence at 25 Prescott Avenue, built in 1891.
 The home was designed by Bates and serves as a fine example of the Shingle style with its undulating surfaces, diamond-paned fenestration, and gable roof.
 It was first acquired by Will Hicok Low, noted figure painter, muralist, and designer of stained glass.
-Low was a founder of the Society of American Artists and numbered among his friends Robert Louis Stevenson and Augustus St. Gaudens.
-A medallion of Stevenson, designed by St. Gaudens, is set into the fieldstone chimney breast of the studio that Low added to the house and shared with Charles Lewis Hinton, an illustrator and sculptor who designed the Lindbergh medal.
+The house features a trap door in the floor of Will Low's former studio, which was useful to the artist in working on top sections of his paintings without using a ladder, as well as for canvas storage.
+The studio itself boasts large windows allowing for natural light.
+Within the chimney of the fireplace within the studio, there is a plaster medallion created by American sculptor Augustus St. Gaudens depicting the novelist Robert Louis Stevenson, who wrote many infamous works such as Treasure Island.
+Low had previously connected Stevenson and St. Gaudens.
+Below the medallion is a poem by Robert Louis Stevenson entitled "Lines to Will H. Low".
+Family friends have remembered visiting the home and seeing "murals spread across the studio floor", as well as "[the studio] was covered from floor to ceiling - you couldn't even see the wallpaper."
 The house was lived in continuously by artists until 1965.